aardvark-community/learningAardvark/README.md

-I started this as a toy projekt to learn aardavark https://github.com/aardvark-platform.
+I started this as a toy projekt to learn [Aardavark] (https://github.com/aardvark-platform).

 To realy "get" a platform of this scope and conceptual deep, I feel I need to implement a sufficient complex app.
 So I did what I wanted to do for a long time: A Rendering Demo exploringg some modern shading ideas.

-Most shading algorithems I have implementet at to moment are ports of the great tutuorials at https://learnopengl.com/.
+Most shading algorithems I have implementet at to moment are ports of the great tutuorials at [Lern OpenGL] (https://learnopengl.com/).

 At the moment the Demeo features
 * deferred rednering